JSB-UCLA/scReadSim/docs/source/tutorials/scMultiOmics.md

 ```

 ### Prepare Features for ATAC modality

-To pre-process real scATAC-seq data for training, scReadSim requires users’ trustworthy peaks and non-peaks for the input BAM file.
-Alternatively, if users do not input peaks and non-peaks, scReadSim by default uses [MACS3](https://github.com/macs3-project/MACS) with stringent criteria to call trustworthy peaks (q-value `0.01`) and non-peaks (q-value `0.1`) from the input BAM file.
-Then scReadSim defines gray areas as the genomic regions complementary to the peaks and non-peaks.
+To pre-process real scATAC-seq data for training, scReadSim segments the reference genome into trustworthy peaks, trustworthy non-peaks and gray ares.
+First scReadSim prepares the trustworthy peaks and non-peaks for the input BAM file.
+Then scReadSim defines gray areas as the genomic regions complementary to the trustworthy peaks and non-peaks.
 Three bed files recording peaks, non-peaks and gray areas will be prepared by scReadSim for following analysis.

 To prepare features for the following analysis, scReadSim utilizes function `Utility.scATAC_CreateFeatureSets` with following arguments
 - `INPUT_bamfile`: Input BAM file for anlaysis.